 Intended outcome Success criteria Narrow the attainment gap Narrow the gap at all statutory assessment points between disadvantaged and non-disadvantaged children.
 Narrow the attainment gap within the schools' internal assessment process Improved oral language skills and vocabulary among disadvantaged pupils.
 Assessments and observations indicate significantly improved oral language among disadvantaged pupils.
 This is evident when triangulated with other sources of evidence, including engagement in lessons, book scrutiny and ongoing formative assessment.
 Improved attainment scores of disadvantaged pupils in; Increase the number of disadvantaged pupils achieving a good level of development and narrow the gap between disadvantaged and all pupils.
 EYFS - word reading, writing, number, numerical pattern KS1 PSC outcomes show that 80% of disadvantaged pupils meet the expected standard and the difference between PP and all pupils is diminished.
-The phonics reading check KS1 reading, maths, writing and the combined measure KS1 reading, writing, maths outcomes in 2024/25 show that more than 80% of disadvantaged pupils met the expected standard.
-Improved attainment for disadvantaged pupils at the end Increase the average scaled score in reading by 3 points and maths by 1 point. of KS2 in; maths, reading, writing and combined measure Increase the average percentage meeting the expected standard in writing by 5% Multiplication times table check Improve the percentage of pupils achieving expected standard in all core subjects to above 60% Increase the in the MTC by 5 points (raw score) To achieve and sustain improved wellbeing for all pupils in our school, particularly our disadvantaged pupils.
-Sustained high levels of wellbeing from 2024/25 demonstrated by: • qualitative data from student voice, student and parent surveys and teacher observations To ensure all pupils, particularly disadvantaged pupils receive an A significant increase in participation in enrichment activities, particularly among disadvantaged pupils from 2024/25 demonstrated by: enriched curriculum with plenty of opportunities data from registers on update of extra - curricular clubs music tuition, residential trips SEN provision meets the needs of PP pupils with SEN and that accelerated progress for SEN pupils diminishes the difference between SEN PP pupils and non-SEN PP pupils Data shows the gap between PP with SEND and PP pupils is narrowed by 2024/25 To achieve and sustain improved attendance for all pupils, Sustained high attendance from 2024/25 demonstrated by: • the overall absence rate for all pupils being no more than 4% achieving an particularly our disadvantaged pupils. the overall absence rate for all pupils being 10 more than 4% achieving an overall rate of attendance for all pupils being 96%, and the attendance gap between disadvantaged pupils and their non-disadvantaged peers being reduced by 2%. the percentage of all pupils who are persistently absent being below 10% and the figure among disadvantaged pupils being no more than 2% lower than their peers.
+The phonics reading check KS1 reading, writing, maths outcomes in 2024/25 show that more than 80% of disadvantaged pupils met the expected standard.
+KS1 reading, maths, writing and the combined measure disadvantaged pupils met the expected standard.
+Improved attainment for Increase the average scaled score in reading by 3 points and maths by 1 point. disadvantaged pupils at the end of KS2 in; maths, reading, writing and combined measure Increase the average percentage meeting the expected standard in writing by 5% Multiplication times table check Improve the percentage of pupils achieving expected standard in all core subjects to above 60% Increase the in the MTC by 5 points (raw score) To achieve and sustain improved wellbeing for all pupils in our school, particularly our disadvantaged pupils.
+Sustained high levels of wellbeing from 2024/25 demonstrated by: • qualitative data from student voice, student and parent surveys and teacher observations To ensure all pupils, particularly disadvantaged pupils receive an A significant increase in participation in enrichment activities, particularly among disadvantaged pupils from 2024/25 demonstrated by: enriched curriculum with plenty of opportunities data from registers on update of extra - curricular clubs music tuition, residential trips SEN provision meets the needs of PP pupils with SEN and that accelerated progress for SEN pupils diminishes the difference between SEN PP pupils and non-SEN PP pupils Data shows the gap between PP with SEND and PP pupils is narrowed by 2024/25 To achieve and sustain improved Sustained high attendance from 2024/25 demonstrated by: attendance for all pupils, particularly our disadvantaged pupils. the overall absence rate for all pupils being no more than 4% achieving an overall rate of attendance for all pupils being 96%, and the attendance gap between disadvantaged pupils and their non-disadvantaged peers being reduced by 2%. the percentage of all pupils who are persistently absent being below 10% and the figure among disadvantaged pupils being no more than 2% lower than their peers.